|

 easy, but with the the odd hard question thrown in.
 Then a reasonably

 difficult round with the odd easy question.
-The remaining rounds

-difficulty.
-If the event is for a particular charity like a sports
+being of average difficulty.
+If the event is for a particular

-team, why not have a round about that particular sport and another
+charity like a sports team, why not have a round about that particular

-one about the history of the team.
+sport and another one about the history of the team.

-By having a well balanced
+By having a well

 You may decide to write